oz-tal/name-that-color-and-hue-i18n/README.md

 # Name That Color And Hue with I18n

-Convert hex, rgb, hsl, lch or cmyk color to a name and a shade with locale support.
+Convert hexadecimal, RGB, HSL, LCH or CMYK color to a name and a shade with i18n support.

 ## Installation